 I remember when we used to have a lot more hair in Freehold

 But I left and swore I’d never walk these streets again, Jack

 Tonight all I can say is ,”Holy shit, I’m back

 “I’m only gonna sing this song once in my life,” Springsteen said, and I really thought he’d stick to that, since it is so studded with local and personal references.
 But that didn’t turn out to be true.
 He’s sung it 20 times since then, at the Continental Airlines Arena in East Rutherford, as well as at shows in Boston and Somerville, Mass., Sydney, Melbourne, Vienna, Warsaw and Prague.

-Here is the setlist from that remarkable evening, and you can listen to all the music on the YouTube video below it:
+Here is the setlist from that remarkable evening, and you can listen to “In Freehold” in the YouTube video, below: